etamu-class/assg00/README.md

 | `include/primes.hpp`   | Header file for function prototypes you are to add for this assignment.     |
 | `src/primes.cpp`       | Implementation file for the functions you are to write for this assignment. |

+You should find these files in the VSCode file `Explorer` on the left hand side of your open project container.

 All assignments for this class are multi-file projects.
 All source files will be in the `src` subdirectory, and all header files which